davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 tank/movies@autosnap_2019-05-17_13:55:01_daily       0B      -  1,53G  -
 ```

-Note that the snapshots use no bytes, because we haven't changed anything.
+Note that the snapshots use no storage, because we haven't changed anything.

 This is a very simple use of sanoid.
 Other functions include running scripts
 before and after snapshots, and setups to help with backups.
 See the included